-Problem Check that How PC does not start - the PC's power-on indicator is The PC's power cord is correctly connected.
-Connect the power cord to a grounded power outlet and the PC. not illuminated.
+Problem Check that How PC does not start - the PC's power-on indicator is not The PC's power cord is correctly connected.
+Connect the power cord to a grounded power outlet and the PC. illuminated.
 The PC's power outlet is working.
 Plug a light into the grounded power outlet and check it illuminates.
-The PC voltage switch is correctly set.
-Disconnect the power cord.
-Select the correct setting.
-Reconnect the power cord.
-Start the PC.
 If the PC still does not start WARNING: for your safety, when the PC is open and switched on, do not touch any of the internal components with a screwdriver or other metal instrument.
+The internal components are correctly connected and in place.
+Disconnect the PC's power cord.
+Remove the PC's cover.
+Check all internal components are correctly connected and in place: system board, backplane, processor, memory, accessory boards, etc. Contact HP Support or your authorized dealer.
+WARNING: for your safety, when the PC is open and switched on, do not touch any of the internal components with a screwdriver or other metal instrument.
 None of the internal devices are causing the problem.
 Disconnect the PC's power cord.
 Remove the PC's cover.
 Remove internal power connectors from all internal devices.
 Reconnect the PC's power cord.
 Reconnect the power connectors one by one to the internal devices to see which device is defective.
 Contact HP Support or your authorized dealer.
 If the PC still does not start There is not a problem with the power supply unit.
 Replace the power supply unit by a known working power supply from the same model of PC.
 If the PC starts, contact HP Support or your authorized dealer, the power supply unit might need replacing.
+If the problem persists, contact HP Support or your authorized dealer